dot27/temporal-tessellation/README.md

 If you found this code useful, please cite the following paper:

-Dotan kaufman, Gil levi, Tal Hassner, Lior wolf. **"Temporal Tessellation for Video Annotation and Summarization."**
+Dotan kaufman, Gil levi, Tal Hassner, Lior wolf. **"Temporal Tessellation: A Unified Approach for Video Analysis."**